article-index

 Giving medication to your pet is never easy, and cats can be especially awkward when it comes to administration since they rarely like to be held still for such a long time.
 We recommend not trying to give ear drops to your cat alone and having someone else on hand to help.

-1. Dress for the occasionAdministering ear drops to cats can be tricky and messy, so it’s best to wear clothes you don’t mind getting some medication on, such as gardening clothes.
-Keep some kitchen roll handy to clear up any missed drops.
+1. Dress for the occasion— Administering ear drops to cats can be tricky and is usually messy, so wear something you don't mind getting messy.
+Keeping some kitchen roll handy is also suggested.

-3. Warm the medication bottle in your handsCold drops can shock your cat, stressing it out and making it try to escape.
+3. Warm the medication bottle in your hands— Cold drops can shock your cat, causing unnecessary stress and attempted escapes.

-4. Gently restrain your cat—Do not grab them suddenly or hold them too tightly.
+4. Gently restrain your cat— Do not grab them suddenly or hold them too tightly.
 You want to stop them from running away without stressing them too much.

 5. Apply the required drops or a liberal amount of ear cleaner directly into your cat’s ear.

-6. Gently massage your cat’s ear—You should do this for around 15 seconds to work the treatment deep inside the ear canal.
+6. Gently massage your cat’s ear— You should do this for around 15 seconds to work the treatment deep inside the ear canal.

 7. Wipe away any excess fluid or discharge from the ear's entrance using something clean, soft, and dry, ensuring that the outside of the ear flap is also dry.
-(Never use cotton buds or push anything into your cat’s ear as this will cause damage to your cat’s ear canal and lead to further problems)
+(Never use cotton buds or push anything into your cat’s ear, as this will cause damage to your cat’s ear canal and lead to further problems)

 9. Reward your cat for their good behaviour and try to add some positive association to having their medicine.

-A vet wearing protective gloves administering ear drops to a grey catA vet wearing protective gloves administering ear drops to a grey cat
+A vet wearing protective gloves administering ear drops to a grey cat

 Deafness in Cats